Understanding Mood Swings

 What are mood swings, why do we experience them, and how to manage them?

-mood swings are rapid and intense changes in our emotional states.
+Mood swings are rapid and intense changes in our emotional states.
 The individual may go from feeling happy to severely distressed or frustrated over a short span of time.
 These fluctuations may, however, persist over a long period.
 As a result, the individual may experience significantly low moods or rapid changes for more extended periods of time, while being unable to understand or explain why this may be happening.
 While a general moodiness may arise from time to time and be part of life, sometimes these shifts in moods may intensify and interfere with everyday life and functioning.

 What causes mood swings?